-You increase the risk of getting a stroke or a heart attack by taking trans fats, which disrupts the balance of your blood cholesterol levels.
+You increase the risk of getting a stroke or a heart attack by taking trans fats, which disrupt the balance of your blood cholesterol levels.
 The levels of bad cholesterol increase, while good cholesterol levels decrease.

 You get trans fats from margarine, pastries, and snacks.
 When looking at your food labels, avoid packaged foods containing any amount of trans fats or partially hydrogenated oils.
 Only go for packaged food that has zero trans fat.